RedDocMD/cork/README.md

 | Key | Possible Values    | Purpose                |
 | --- | ------------------ | ---------------------- |
 | of  | hex, dec, oct, bin | Sets the output format |

+### Inline evaluation

+With the `-e/--expr` flag, Cork accepts an expression to evaluate.
+The expression cannot be a set-directive.
+The expression is evaluated and the answer is printed in the default output radix.

 ## Configuration